mathewgomas-alfred/mathewgomas.io/tutorials/clipping_masks_and_alpha_inheritance.rst

 Combined with group layers this can be quite powerful.
 A situation where this is particularly useful is the following:

 .. image:: /images/clipping-masks/Tut_Clipping_1.png
-   :alt: an image with line art and a layer for each flat of color
+   :alt: An image with line art and a layer for each flat of color.
    :width: 800

 Here we have an image with line art and a layer for each flat of colors.
 We want to add complicated multi-layered shading to this, while keeping the neatness of the existing color flats.